utkarsh-naik10/SQL_PROJECTS/3.AdventureWorks/1.Customer_&_Revenue_Insights/Readme.md

 ## ⚙️ Notes
 - Queries are written and formatted in **VS Code**.
-- Executed and tested in **SSMS** connected to the AdventureWorks database.
+- Executed against the AdventureWorks database through SQL Server.
-- Result snapshots were taken directly from SSMS result grids.
+- Result snapshots were captured directly from **VS Code output**.
-- Each SQL file matches its respective result image for quick reference.
+- Each SQL file matches its respective result image for easy reference.

 ---